TriG-Tbh/Advent-of-Code-2021/Write-Ups.md

 - still this one was way too easy
 - a lot easier than day 6's
 - but **i've finally completed a whole week!**

+Day 8:

+- i like to call this one `"list comprehension ad nauseum"`
+- day 1 was really easy
+- day 2 was much more difficult but still fun
+- works by first attempting to solve for each individual segment, then building each digit from the segments it uses